Some Russia creditors have received dollar bond payment -sources - NewsBreak

 Russian companies are also under scrutiny for their ability and willingness to pay.
 They have nearly $100 billion in hard currency bonds outstanding, of which around a fifth are held by international investors.

-The country's second-largest state lender, VTB (VTBR.MM), also the target of Western sanctions, said on Thursday it would hand over servicing of foreign securities to other Russian financial companies, the TASS state news agency reported.
+The country’s second-largest state lender VTB, also the target of Western sanctions, said on Thursday it would hand over servicing of foreign securities to other Russian financial companies, the TASS state news agency reported.

-Additional reporting by Megan Davies in New York; Writing by Karin Strohecker; Editing by Catherine Evans, Alistair Bell and Leslie Adler

 Comments / 0